 Whether the game developers choose to answer the request is yet to be seen.
 However, some vulgar and disrespectful gamers like the one below are not helping the situation [language warning – seriously, it’s not pretty].

 Regardless of whether you choose to play the game, you should be aware of the dangers that surround it.
-Protect your home from possible thieves with this brilliant system for as little as $14.50 per month!
+Protect your home from possible thieves with this brilliant system.

 What do you think about the Pokemon Go craze?
 Should Niantic developers remove the PokeStops?
 Let us know in the comments below!